--Prepare the ice water in a container big enough to hold all the specimens.
-Use at least two ice cubes per specimen being tested.
+-Prepare the ice water in a container big enough to hold all the specimens and with enough water and ice to have the needed thermal mass.

 -Remove them from the oven (using dipping tongs) and quickly force them down into the cold water.
 Keep stirring the water vigorously as each new hot specimen is immersed.